mikyrenato/Project-5-Predictive-Analytics/README.md

 The project aims to provide a step-by-step walkthrough of the entire process, from data cleaning to feature engineering.
 The content has been personalized to offer a welcoming experience and a comprehensive understanding of each step and its implementation.

-If you need assistance or get confused at any point, refer back to this README file for important information.

 **Live Application:** [House Price Predictor](https://house-price-predictor-pp5.herokuapp.com/)